 - • Selecting the tonic and scale variety

-- • The Scale Window
+- • The Open Scale window

-- • Saving a scale
+- • Saving scales

+In Melodyne, you can change the pitch of notes either continuously or in such a way that they snap to a grid.
+If the snap function is active, notes can only be moved to pitches allowed by the grid.
+The grid can be based on the chromatic scale, the scale of C Major or any other scale.
 Melodyne offers you a wide choice of scales and a comprehensive set of functions for the editing and creation of scales that even extends to the ability using the Scale Detective to detect the scale used in one recording and apply it to another.

-- Scale Notes: The lighter beams are assigned to the notes of the scale, whilst the darker beams indicate notes foreign to it.
+- Scale Notes: the lighter beams are assigned to the notes of the scale, whilst the darker beams indicate notes foreign to it.
 When Scale Snap is selected, therefore, notes will invariably come to rest on the lighter beams.

-- Pitch Lines: The degrees of the scale are indicated by bold lines instead of beams – with thinner lines reserved for notes foreign to the scale.
+- Pitch Lines: the degrees of the scale are indicated by bold lines instead of beams – with thinner lines reserved for notes foreign to the scale.
 This is useful in the case of poor intonation, as the precise pitch of each degree of the scale is clearly indicated.